ismayton/music-lms-frontend/README.md

 # Music LMS Frontend

 This project is a React.js frontend designed as an LMS structure for musicians and music teachers.
+Users can create an account, log in, and subscribe to courses to access content.
+Users can also progress through and complete each course.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Music LMS Backend

+This backend for this project lives in a separate repository.
+To run the app, download music-lms-backend from https://github.com/ismayton/music-lms-backend.

+Start up the backend server with `rails s` (this server is set to run on http://localhost:3001 to not overlap the local frontend server).

 ## Available Scripts